How to use Emojis in Email?

 With Halloween coming up this month, let’s see what kind of emojis were used last year for Halloween and how the email campaigns had performed.
 (Courtesy: ReturnPath)

-What’s important is to use them aptly and not overdo it.
+What’s important is to use them with care and not overdo it.

-Because according to a survey, 58 percent of 18- to 34-year-olds said brands using emoji in email subject lines were “trying too hard.”
+Because according to a survey, 58 percent of 18- to 34-year-old adults said brands using emoji in email subject lines were “trying too hard.”
 The gun emoji in this case is one such example.

 5 things you need to know about emojis in emails

 On my iPhone, the emoji even shows the date of webinar.
 Isn’t that awesome?
-And it isn’t bad on other interfaces as well.
 The calendar emoticon clearly serves the purpose.
 Here’s another one.
 And you’ll find some more for ecommerce here

 - 4. How to use emoji in email – some quick tips

-Don’t replace actual word with emoji, just in case there are rendering issues, your message will not be conveyed.
+- Don’t replace actual words with emojis, just in case there are rendering issues, which will result in your message not being conveyed.

-Know your audience.
-Use of emoticons varies by geography, age, gender, and social class.
+- Know your audience.
+Use of emoticons varies by geography, age, and gender.

 Different regions of the brain light up when you’re looking at emojis as compared to not looking at emojis

-Using emojis make you socially receptive, empathetic and approachable.
-That said, it shouldn’t turn out to be a case of too many emojis, too little emotion.
-If the same emoji is peppered across the entire email, it generates nothing beyond a yawn and this fact is backed by science.
+Reading emojis make you socially receptive, empathetic and approachable.
+That said, it shouldn’t turn out to be a case of too many emojis, which may reverse the effect.
 According to a study published in the Journal of Language and Social Psychology, adding more than one of the same emoji appears to be a waste of time.

 Best practices for emojis in a subject line

-Choosing the right emoji completely depends on the type of content, your business and the type of tone you have used in the your email.
-If your email has a serious tone or your contacts expect conservative content you can use emojis like – the copyright symbol, the trademark symbol or the registered trademark symbol.
+- 1. Choose the right emoji.
+Choosing the right emoji completely depends your content content, business and the tone you use in your emails.
+If your email has a serious tone or your contacts expect conservative content. you can use emojis like: the copyright symbol, the trademark symbol or the registered trademark symbol.
 It will not only help you convey your message but also make you stand out.
+You could also use the example above with the calendar symbol; a business reference that will be relevant.

+- 2. Keep it relevant.
 You don’t want to use an emoji that isn’t going to help you convey your message.
 An emoji works best when they are relevant to the content of your email.
-Seasons and holidays are the best time and easiest way to use emojis
+Seasons and holidays are the easiest way to use emojis.
+Being in the moment and relevant in transactional messages could be flight information (a plane), hotel reservations (a calendar), subscription confirmations (a check mark), or any number of things.

-The best way to convey your emotions is by using the emoticon emojis that use faces to express emotion
+- 3. Express your emotions.
+The best way to convey your emotions is by using the emoticon emojis that use faces to express emotion.

+- 4. Do not send your email without testing it.
 Lastly, never forget to test the subject line before sending it out to your recipients.
-Check if the emojis are rendered in the different email clients.
+Check if the emojis are rendered differently across email clients.

 |Smiling with mouth open||😃|